andrewklmn/kottans-frontend/README.md

 [What is Markdown?](https://github.com/andrewklmn/markdown-portfolio/issues/1) is great tutorial about how to use Markdown on Github.

 ### My impressions:
-I have been using git for my home projects just as a remote backup system for long period.
+I have been using git and github for my home projects just as a remote backup system for long period.
 But now I figured out one thing.
 When you meet your new working team, you have to ask one important question: